Bill Marx (pianist)

 William Woollcott Marx (born January 8, 1937) is an American pianist, arranger, and composer.

 He is the adopted son of actors Harpo Marx and Susan Fleming.

 Early years

 Marx was placed in the Children's Home Society in Los Angeles by his birth parents when he was eight months old, and four months later he was adopted by Harpo Marx and his wife, Susan Fleming.
-He attended the Juilliard School, where he studied composition, and he studied with composer Mario Castelnuovo-Tedesco.
+He attended the Juilliard School, where he studied composition.
+He studied with composer Mario Castelnuovo-Tedesco.
 He began working in entertainment when he was 12 years old, when he was put in charge of his father's props for shows, including his harp.
-At 16 he became arranger and musical conductor for his father.
+At 16, he became the arranger and musical conductor for his father.

 Composing and arranging

 Marx's compositions include concertos for alto saxophone, flute, harp, piano, and violin.
 He also composed symphonies and scores for films, including the score for the film Weekend Pass (1984).

 Marx transcribed music that his father composed, because the elder Marx did not read music.
 The two worked together on two albums that Harpo recorded in the early 1960s.
 He also composed and arranged for recording artists in both jazz and popular music.

 In 1961, Marx signed with Vee-Jay Records.
 His projects there included arranging cover versions of music for four albums by the Castaway Strings.
 In 1967, he began writing music for commercials.